Kenji Sugioka

 Postdoc: University of Oregon (Human Frontier Science Program fellow)

-Our life begins with a single-cell, fertilized egg, that divides to form 37.2 trillion cells consisting of our body.
-In the course of cell proliferation, timing and angle of cell division need to be orchestrated to shape tissues and organs.
-Despite its significance in development and disease, it is unclear how environmental signals and cell-cell communications precisely pattern cell division.
+Our life begins with a single-cell, fertilized egg that divides to form 37.2 trillion cells constituting our body.
+During the process of cell proliferation, the timing and angle of cell division need to be orchestrated to shape tissues and organs.
+Despite its significance in development and disease, it remains unclear how environmental signals and cell-cell communications precisely pattern cell division.

-Sugioka lab studies the developmental patterning of cell division using simple multicellular model C. elegans embryos.
-C. elegans has only 959 somatic cells yet is complex enough to develop different tissues and organs.
-Remarkably, they have invariant cell division dynamics among individuals, thereby allowing quantitative and single-cell level analysis of cell division in multicellular system.
-We will employ live-imaging, molecular biology, genetics, and tissue engineering to uncover fundamental rules underlying the developmental control of cell division.
-More specifically, we are interested in the following topics:
+The Sugioka lab studies the developmental patterning of cell division using the simple multicellular model of C. elegans embryos.
+C. elegans has only 959 somatic cells yet is complex enough to develop various tissues and organs.
+Remarkably, they exhibit invariant cell division dynamics among individuals, enabling quantitative and single-cell level analysis of cell division in a multicellular system.
+We will employ live imaging, molecular biology, genetics, and tissue engineering to uncover the fundamental rules underlying the developmental control of cell division.
+Specifically, we are interested in the following topics:

-- Molecular basis underlying the symmetry-breaking of cell division
+- The molecular basis underlying the symmetry-breaking of cell division.